n-kostadinov/n-kostadinov.github.io/_posts/2017-05-11-cnn-image-classification-cifar-10-stacked-inceptionV3.md

 The accuracy goes up to almost 81%.
-However, a little more then a few seconds are needed.
+However, a little more than a few seconds are needed.
 It took almost 2 hours on my laptop.
 And then we need another two hours to train it on the whole training set...
 I will be gearing up with several GPUs in the next few weeks.

 ```python